 The windscreen serves as a protective barrier against the wind (obviously) and insulates the heat and sends it towards the stove.
 If you cook without one you risk that your stove will blow out and more often the case, longer cook times.

 What types of fuel burn best in an alcohol stove

 The best fuel for alcohol stoves is Methanol alcohol, Methanol burns cleanest and without any odor or residue on your pots.
 Plus it burns hottest and with the best efficiency.
-If you cant get your hands on Methanol however you can burn pretty much anything in your alcohol stoves that is above 70 % alcohol in them.
+If you can’t get your hands on Methanol however you can burn pretty much anything in your alcohol stoves that are above 70 % alcohol in them.
 Just make sure to stay away from white gas mixtures.